sourcegraph/handbook/content/ce/demo_instances.md

 We will get demo.sourcegraph.com up to full feature parity with the other instances in order to allow CEs to use that sole instance for all product demos.

 The next step is to get example repos for each of the demos and demo flows written for each one.
+WIP demo repo instructions [here](demo-repo-contribution.md).